 Students interested in pursuing dual degrees are encouraged to talk with an academic advisor.
 Students must be in good academic standing in order to pursue dual degrees.
 Students will work with academic advisors in both degree programs to create a course plan that meets requirements.
 As part of the dual degrees application, students are required to submit a course plan.
 For further information regarding degree requirements and degree course planning tools that are unique to a particular dual degree program, please use the menu to the right.

 Dual degree students are required to have a home school on record.
 The home school determines academic and registration policies.
 Each semester, students must be enrolled for all classes under their home school, regardless of the courses taken.
-Students planning dual degrees should discuss their home school decision with their academic advisors.
+There are several things to consider when choosing a home school.
+Please review the Home School FAQ document for more information and reach out to a dual degree advisor if you have further questions.

 Students are responsible for scheduling meetings with academic advisors in both programs to track progress toward graduation.
 Students must apply for graduation from each degree program, along with completing any other required documents.
 For all dual degrees programs, both degrees must be awarded simultaneously.
 If any degree requirement is incomplete for either degree, neither degree will be awarded.
 Completion of both degree requirements results in two different degree citations on the transcript and in two separate diplomas.